Interview with author Patrick Greenwood

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘Paying With Fish’ book?
+How long did it take you to write ‘Nest of Stars’ book?

 Q7.
-On what all platforms readers can find ‘Paying With Fish’ book to buy?
+On what all platforms’ readers can find ‘Nest of Stars’ book to buy?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Paying with Fish’?
+Tell us about the process of coming up with the book cover and the title ‘Nest of Stars’?

 Q10.
 Are there any secrets from the book (that aren’t in the blurb), you can share with your readers?